 A good person has integrity.
 A toxic person may be dishonest with themselves and others.

-A good person believes in love and acceptance for all regardless of their sexual orientation or gender identity/expression.
-A toxic person denies that there are people who should be treated differently because of their sexual orientation or gender identity/expression.
+A good person believes in love and acceptance for all, regardless of their sensual orientation, gender identity, or expression.
+A toxic person denies that there are people who should be treated differently because of their sensual orientation, gender identity, or expression.

 A good person believes in acceptance for all people regardless of age or physical ability, but a toxic person believes that some people should be treated differently.
 Because they are old, young, or disabled.